davidtshanturia/wikipedia_test/README.md

 wikipedia_test
 ==============

-This approach does not include merging revisions, so it will overwrite latest.
+This approach includes simple merging revisions, so that user can only append current content.

 System requirements: